 If your application is approved, you will be granted an A-rated Sponsor Licence and will be able to start handing out sponsorship certificates to foreign nationals.
-It’s worth noting that you will need to pay for each certificate of sponsorship that you issue, it costs £199 for a Tier 2 certificate and £21 for a Tier 5 certificate.
+It’s worth noting that you will need to pay for each certificate of sponsorship that you issue, it costs £199 for a Skilled Worker certificate and £21 for a Temporary Worker certificate.
 You’ll need to provide a Certificate of Sponsorship to every non-EEA worker you hire.

 You must continue to carry out the duties of a sponsor after you receive your licence.
 If you don’t do this, then your Sponsor Licence may be downgraded to a B grade.
 With a B rated Sponsor Licence, you will be unable to hire any new foreign nationals until you have made improvements and are upgraded back to an A-rated licence.
 To make these improvements, you must follow an action plan from the UKVI that costs £1476 to obtain.